 If you've ever had old fashioned tuna noodle casserole, you know it's definitely comfort food.
 Back in the day, my mom made the best tuna noodle casserole recipe and a lot of other recipes with canned tuna, including Tuna Helper and tuna fish patties -- especially during Lent when we ate meatless meals often.

 I make my Instant Pot Tuna Casserole recipe from scratch without cream of mushroom soup.
 It's super easy, budget friendly and a quick weeknight meal.
 If you're looking for easy Instant Pot recipes, you'll love this pressure cooker tuna noodle casserole!

 By the way, this easy recipe is done in 30 minutes, with almost no prep work.
+The perfect quick weeknight meal!
 Best of all, even my pickiest eater liked it!

 You can make this Instant Pot tuna pasta using pantry staples and ingredients from your fridge and freezer:

 - Canned tuna - I use albacore tuna packed in water

 - Egg noodles -- You can use yolk free pasta if you have it